Naturally Navigating Dartmoor Part II

 The cheating soon stopped as we turned to feel the wind on our left cheek, north, and then inspected the grasses.
 They did not all point the same way and I explained to Tom that the ‘malleability’ of all plants has a direct correlation with their memory of wind direction.
 Flimsy, exposed stalks of grass will only tell you what has happened over the past five minutes.
 Hardy hawthorn trees reveal the trends of the previous several years, if not decades.
 The grasses on the summit showed a mixture of exposure, hardiness and malleability.
 We could look back in time at the wind that had veered from southwest round to west.

 It took us 590 of my double-paces and 605 of Tom’s before we had moved one kilometre north to the trig point at the summit of Butterdon Hill.
 We arrived with number-filled heads and the left side of our faces feeling fresher than the right.
 We had not used a compass or map, but so far it was easy as the wind held a steady westerly direction and a path joins the two summits.
-We had however climbed up above the base layer of the stratus cloud and were now enshrined in fog.
-We paused for some water, packs leaning on the triangulation pillar in that reassuring way, and then I gave Tom the bad news.
+However, we had climbed up above the base layer of the stratus cloud and were now enshrined in fog.
+After pausing for some water, packs leaning on the triangulation pillar in that reassuring way, I gave Tom the bad news.

 “OK, Tom, I’d like you to take us half a kilometre northwest of here.”